 They also serve other functions, such as enabling wireless and wired network communications.
 And as well run some physical layer and data link layer features, simultaneously

-These act as collection points in network infrastructure, grouping various devices into a segment.
+These act as collection points, grouping various devices into a segment.
 A hub is an essential networking device, which connects the segments within a LAN and are characterized by the multiple ports on the front panel.
 Any packet that arrives at one port is evenly copied across other ports so that all connecting segments detect the packets.

 These are network devices that channel incoming data packets to the intended recipients.
 Routers allow for interconnected links to be established across networks, and grant internet access to the computers within the network.

 A router can be referred to as a network’s dispatcher.
 Data being transmitted across a network gets analyzed, and then sent through the best possible route by a router.